 Update: Restoration Project Continues (but anyone who wants to take over, please give a shout).
 Don't let this one go, while waiting for your 'barn find'!

 I am the original owner.
-I ordered it on 12/31/1966 and imported it new to the USA myself (those were the days!)
-Tim and Andy at Lotus have since verified that the engine and chassis numbers belong to a single car.
-They corrected their records to reflect correct engine number.
+I ordered it on 12/31/1966 and imported it new to the USA myself (those were the days.
+'Provenance Tim' (via Andy at Lotus) verified that the engine and chassis numbers belong to a single car; I was told Lotus would update its incorrect engine number.
 The stamping was hard to read; one digit was a misread.
-The shipping bill got it wrong also.
-But they accepted my many other provenance documents with correct engine data, including the new car Warranty.
+The shipping insurance got it wrong also.
+But Tim/Andy said they would accept my many other provenance documents with correct engine data, including the new car Warranty.
 Have original purchase order, Lotus warranty, bill of lading, shipping insurance, customs forms, and yearly licensing receipts for the five years it was on the road.

 All original documentation is available, including Workshop Manual and Lotus Master Parts Catalog for the S3 series.
 Also Dave Bean and Sue Miller catalogs of some vintage, and valuable books by Wilkins and Robinshaw/Ross.

 Last licensed in California in 1973 at ~35K miles.
 Always garaged since.
 One very minor driveway mishap and repaint early on.
 Still Leicester (Lotus) Yellow.
 I had most external chrome bits redone in black matte chrome.
 Very durable, still as new, with less bling in the eyes of driver.